 Try out typing the same, but changing the case, like 'ECHO', '$shell', etc. Use the upper cursor to save typing.
 Notice the different error messages.

-What is the reason that if you type both an incorrect
+What is the reason for that if you type both an incorrect

 command (like 'Echo') with an incorrect variable name (like '$sheLL') you

-are told about the command, and not about the variable?
+are told about the variable, and not about the command?
 Remember what we

 have told about the way the shell works...